 Venture Capital Lawyer in Michigan

-The Hoeg Law Firm has more than a decade of experience working on both sides of venture capital transactions.
-We have the knowledge and experience to assist both entrepreneurs and venture capitalists with the legal side of their business investment opportunities.
+Due to this complicated nature of venture capital funding, working with experienced legal counsel is critically important to the success of any venture capital financing arrangement.
+The Hoeg Law Firm has more than a decade of knowledge and experience working on both sides of venture capital transactions and assisting both entrepreneurs and venture capitalists with the legal side of their business investment opportunities.
+If you are in need of legal counsel regarding venture capital arrangements for your business, contact us today to get started.

 Aspects Involved in Venture Capital

-Stock Purchase Agreements – Stock purchase agreements specify the agreement between the purchaser and seller of shares in a company.
-In essence this contract protects both sides of the agreement.
+Stock Purchase Agreements – These specify the agreement between the purchaser and seller of shares in a company.
+The purpose of this contract is to protect both sides of the agreement.

 Investor Rights Agreements (IRA) – An IRA is a standard legal document between a venture capitalist (investor) and other entities involved in the financing of a startup company.
 These documents generally include liquidity of stock, investor rights, right of first refusal, etc.